grammyjs/website/site/docs/plugins/menu.md

 - The shape of the menu changed (number of rows, or number of buttons in any row).
 - The row/column position of the pressed button is out of range.
-- The label the pressed button changed.
+- The label on the pressed button changed.
 - The pressed button does not contain a handler.

 It is possible that your menu changes, while all of the above things stay the same.